 We use the Strategic Housing and Employment Land Availability Assessment (SHELAA) to assess sites nominated by landowners, promoters and developers.
 This helps us when researching and developing future Local Plans.

 The SHELAA is open all year round, meaning you can submit a new site or amend an existing site on a rolling basis.
 We aim to assess submissions yearly.
-We anticipate that the next cut-off point for submissions will be spring 2025.
+We anticipate that the next cut-off point for submissions will be the close of the consultation on the Chelmsford Local Plan Focused Consultation Additional Sites (Regulation 19) Documents on 8 January 2026.

 You can submit a site for future assessment, or amend an already submitted site, through the current SHELAA facility.